latolukasz/beeorm-doc/docs/guide/README.md

 someredislibrary.Delete("user:name:" + user.Name)
 ```

-Ok, so now you have two places where you should not forget to clear cache.
+Ok, so now you have two places where you should not forget to clear the cache.
 What if user decided
 to change his username?
-Now situation is getting very complicated.
-You should remove two keys from cache,
+Now the situation is getting very complicated.
+You should remove two keys from the cache,
-one for previous username because new users can register using this name, and of course you should remove
+one for the previous username because new users can register using this name, and of course, you should remove
-also key with new username because maybe someone tried to log in with this name and "nil" is cached:
+also the key with a new username because maybe someone tried to log in with this name and "nil" is cached:

 ```go
 oldName := user.Name